denyzhirkov/public/help/access/databases.md

 >
 > _Database connections_ are Datagrok [entities](../datagrok/objects.md), which
 > means you can perform a standard set of operations against them (for example,
-> annotate, set access privileges, [use in automation
-> workflows](data-pipeline.md), or enable discovery by other Datagrok users).
+> annotate, set access privileges, or enable discovery by other Datagrok users).
 >
 > Note: For enterprise users, the Datagrok administrator defines which database
 > connections you can access and which privileges you have in them.